Hypercubers/hypercubing.xyz/docs/puzzles/physical/2x2x2x2/canonical-moves.md

 - Take the right endcap off and put it on the left so it becomes the left endcap (this brings the puzzle back into the normal state)
 - `Rx2` `B2` `D2` `Lx2`

+It is not quite an entire gyro, but when computer generating scrambles (like from [this page](/puzzles/physical/2x2x2x2/scramble-generator.md)) you will come across `#`.
+This means to do a `U2` move, and then take the left endcap and move it to the right side of the puzzle (sometimes denoted `L->R`).
+The "endcap" here refers to the 4 pieces that form a square on one end of the puzzle, they are similar to the slabs, but aren't as large.
+These moves are not legal in solves by most standards.

 ## Expanded Canonical Moveset

 The expanded canonical moveset is what is accepted for the [Hypercubing.xyz leaderboards](/leaderboards/index.md).
 These moves all correspond perfectly with twists on the [virtual puzzle](/puzzles/2x2x2x2.md), but weren't allowed in the canonical moveset because people agreed not to for some reason.